idelairre/code-corps-ember/.github/CONTRIBUTING.md

 1. Make the tests fail.

    Identify what's happening in the bug with a test.
 This way the bug is reproducible for everyone else in the project, and we won't regress into making the bug ever again (hopefully!).

 2. Make the tests pass again.

    Write your code that fixes the bug and makes it pass.

 [Done with your changes?](#i-finished-my-changes)

-## How to refactor some code
+## How to refactor code

-Refactoring code shouldn't require any new tests, but you should [make sure the tests still pass](#running-tests).
+Refactoring code shouldn't require any new tests, but you should [make sure the tests still pass](../docs/USAGE.md#running-tests).

 [Done with your refactoring?](#i-finished-my-changes)